 Changes since 2000: This species was separated from Canada Goose in 2004, and so information included in this account is mostly derived from observations made since then.

-Spring: There are several winter and summer records that make it difficult to determine spring arrival and departure dates, but, as with other goose species, migrants are usually in flocks of at least 5-10 individuals, rather than the singles or small (family?) groups that occur in winter and summer, and may appear as early as late Jan. large concentrations build in late Feb, particularly in south-central Nebraska, declining again by mid-Apr.
+Spring: There are several winter and summer records that make it difficult to determine spring arrival and departure dates, but, as with other goose species, migrants are usually in flocks of at least 5-10 individuals, rather than the singles or small (family?) groups that occur in winter and summer, and may appear as early as late Jan.
+Large concentrations build in late Feb, particularly in western and south-central Nebraska, declining again by mid-Apr.
 Timing and duration of peak numbers is variable and usually occurs during mid-March and is likely influenced by weather.

 Summer: Movement is minimal between early May and late Sep; sightings between these dates are generally of injured singles, including long-staying individuals at Clay Co Wetland #32 May-Jul 2004, one in Cedar Co 22 Apr-26 Aug 2019, and one that remained at Schramm SP, Sarpy Co from 17 Sep 2005 through at least 8 Sep 2007.

 Fall: Migration begins in late Sep and reaches its peak in mid-Oct.
 Flocks may linger as late as early Jan depending upon weather and food availability.
 Nebraska CBCs held in mid- to late Dec often record significant numbers, such as the 2012-2013 overall total of 7683.